nikhil-thakkar/multi-module-dependency-setup/Readme.md

 We don't want that or do we :thinking:.

 I recently started working on a sample [project](https://github.com/nikhil-thakkar/eventbrite-clone) which demonstrate the use of `dynamic-feature` modules and found myself in a similar situation.
-This lead me to do some research on the topic and I found people already have a solution :money_mouth_face:.
+This lead me to do some research on the topic and :money_mouth_face: found people already have a solution.
 There are a couple of blog posts that I found interesting (outlined below) and inspired me to dig further.

 # About :books: